JohnLCaron/rlauxe/docs/Dhondt.md

 * can take λ as constant
 * noerror always > 1/2

-the large noerror is, the larger the payoff is.
+the larger noerror is, the larger the payoff is.

 You need N of these to get over the risk limit